kristofferv98/VoiceProcessingToolkit/README.md

  1. Install the toolkit via pip: `pip install VoiceProcessingToolkit`

- 2. Obtain API keys from Picovoice, OpenAI, and ElevenLabs.
+ 2. Obtain API keys from Picovoice and ElevenLabs.

  3. Set the API keys as environment variables.